 What Filing Status Deducts the Most Taxes?

 Your filing status can make a big difference in how much income tax you pay.
 If you make $40,000 a year, for instance, the amount of tax you will pay depends on which filing status you qualify for.
-The difference in tax rates is significant and can mean the difference between paying up to 10 percent or 35 percent.
 Your decision to file as Single, Married Filing Jointly, Married Filing Separately, or as Head of Household will also affect the size of your Standard Deduction.

 Key Takeaways